- OCD subtypes

 ERP is most effective when practiced with a therapist who has received specialized training in OCD treatment.
 They know what to anticipate when you describe your thoughts and behaviors, and how to build your personalized treatment program.
 Their expertise is in teaching you how to manage your OCD so you don’t feel stuck on disturbing thoughts like Kate’s.
 This is the same important training all of our NOCD Therapists receive.

 Get effective ERP therapyBook a free call

 The goal of NOCD is to reduce your OCD symptoms within just a few weeks of live one-on-one video therapy.
-You’ll be welcomed into our supportive peer community, with 24/7 access to personalized self-management tools built by people who have been through OCD and successfully recovered.
+You’ll be also welcomed into our Pedophilia OCD community, with 24/7 access to personalized self-management tools built by people who have been through OCD and successfully recovered.

 If you are struggling with POCD, there is hope!
 The first step is finding the right help by seeking out a provider trained in treating OCD with Exposure and Response Prevention (ERP) Therapy.
 ERP is most effective when the therapist conducting the treatment has experience with OCD and training in ERP.
 At NOCD, all therapists specialize in OCD and receive ERP-specific training.
 Schedule a free call today with one of our clinical team members to learn more about how a licensed OCD therapist can help you get better.
 This consultation is free and doesn’t take very long—and it could be one of the most important calls you ever make.